SWM Motors

+SWM Motors is a Chinese automobile brand launched in 2016.

-The SWM brand was founded in Milan, Italy in 1971, as a motorcycle manufacturer.
-In 2014, SWM Automobile was acquired by Xinyuan Holdings Co., Ltd. in Chongqing, China.
+Originally, the SWM brand was founded in Milan, Italy in 1971, as a motorcycle manufacturer.
+In 2014 it was acquired by Xinyuan Holdings Co., Ltd. in Chongqing, China.
 On July 27, 2016, the SWM brand was launched in Beijing and officially entered the passenger car market.
-SWM Automobile has its design center in Milan, and its manufacturing base in Chongqing.
+SWM Motors has its design center in Milan, and its manufacturing base in Chongqing.
 From 2016 to 2022, SWM Automobile has launched a number of SUV models.
 With the rise of new energy technologies, SWM Automobile has begun to transform into new energy vehicles, including hybrid and purely electric models.